strategineer/personal-website/content/books/9780575075191/index.md

 title: White Crow
 ---

-A collection of novellas featuring the same two characters set in a variety of interesting fantasy settings.
-Mary Gentle's response to ask the bad low effort scifi out there.
+A collection of novellas featuring the same two characters set in various interesting fantasy and fantasy-adjacent settings.
+Mary Gentle's response to all the bad low effort fantasy out there.

 <!--more-->